 The cooking time on home-made soups and broths can seem long and tedious.
-I break things up, and make the broth first, with the left over ham bone, then freeze, and I’m always ready for a soup like this and usually, I can make two soups with my leftover ham bone.
+I break things up, and make the broth first, with the leftover ham bone, then portion and freeze it.
+Then I’m always ready for a soup like this and usually, I can make two soups with my leftover ham bone.
 Bonus, right?
 See the recipe for Best Ham Stock, Instant Pot or Stovetop where I detail out the process.
 Then when I’m ready to make any type of ham soup, the broth and ham are at the ready and cooking this way knocks hours of the cooking time.